Kitware/CMake/Help/manual/ctest.1.rst

  This option tells ctest to NOT run the tests whose labels match the given regular expression.

+``-FA <regex>, --fixture-exclude-any <regex>``
+ Exclude fixtures matching ``<regex>`` from automatically adding any tests to the test set.

+ If a test in the set of tests to be executed requires a particular fixture, that fixture's setup and cleanup tests would normally be added to the test set automatically.
+This option prevents adding setup or cleanup tests for fixtures matching the ``<regex>``.
+Note that all other fixture behavior is retained, including test dependencies and skipping tests that have fixture setup tests that fail.

+``-FS <regex>, --fixture-exclude-setup <regex>``
+ Same as ``-FA`` except only matching setup tests are excluded.

+``-FC <regex>, --fixture-exclude-cleanup <regex>`` Same as ``-FA`` except only matching cleanup tests are excluded.

 ``-D <dashboard>, --dashboard <dashboard>``
  Execute dashboard test.